All Brown students eligible for financial aid (with few exceptions) may use their aid for an approved program of semester or year-long study abroad.

 You must follow all the normal Financial Aid Guidelines and fill out all forms as you normally would each year at Brown.

-In addition to the regular aid forms, there are special steps for studying abroad and forms that must be submitted by May 1 (fall semester/full year students) and November 1 (spring semester students).
+In addition to the regular aid forms, there are special steps for studying abroad and forms that must be submitted by May 1 (fall semester/full year students) and by mid-November (spring semester students).
 Please consult the Office of Financial Aid for further information and read through their Frequently Asked Questions about Study Away.

 In addition to the student’s financial aid package, there are funding sources both within and outside the university.
 Below you will find a sampling of available funding resources.
 For further information please speak with your study abroad advisor in the Office of International Programs.